Up-cycling Fashion

 Timeline: 3 weeks

-Tools: Miro, InVision, Figma
+Tools: Figma, Miro, InVision

 User Research

-We began with user interviews and a central research question in mind: How can users who want to practice sustainable fashion connect to locals looking to eliminate unwanted apparel?
+How can users who want to practice sustainable fashion connect to locals looking to eliminate unwanted apparel?

 Demographics